pbearne/Bullhorn2WP/readme.txt

 This shortcode will display the resume upload form:
 [bullhorn_cv_form]

+There are lots of hooks and filters but I haven't documented them all yet so you will have to read the code

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload the `bullhorn` folder to the `/wp-content/plugins/` directory
+1. Upload the `bh-staffing-job-listing-and-cv-upload-for-wp` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+You need to ask Bullhorn support to activate the API for your URL - this is not turned on by default.

 You will need to connect to Bullhorn on the options page with your Client API Key.

-Enter your bullhorn client ID and key then save them
+Enter your Bullhorn client ID and key, then save them.

-Now try to connect to Bullhorn this may fail
+Now try to connect to Bullhorn - this may fail!

-If the error is "Invalid Client Id" well check the ID
+If you received an error "Invalid Client Id" you need to recheck your Bullhorn Client ID.

-if the error is "Invalid Redirect URI" then you need to have your website URL added to the allowed sites for your account by bullhorn support.
+If the error is "Invalid Redirect URI" then you need to have your website URL added to the allowed sites for your account by Bullhorn support.

-When the Client ID and your site URL has been added you will be asked to login (this maybe a special account for just the API)
+When the Client ID and your site URL have been added you will be asked to login (this may be a special account for just the API).

 If the Client Secret is wrong the login will fail.

-One you connect to Bullhorn run a manual sync to test is is all working you will be able to all your public job in the Job Listings menu item
+Once you connect to Bullhorn, run a manual sync to test that all is working.
+You will be able to see all your jobs with  'public' locations set 'true' in the Job Listings section in your WordPress site.

+The 'public' setting is under 'locations' and is not visible by default.
+There is an option in the settings to ignore this setting and pull 'private' locations as well should you wish.

-Good luck.
-If you have suggestion to improve these instructions please send them to me
+Good luck!
+If you have suggestions to improve these instructions, please send them to me.

 == Upgrade Notice ==
-If you are updating the version from an http://bullhorntowordpress.com, install this plugin, deactive the old version (both plugins) and then active this.
+If you are updating the version from an http://bullhorntowordpress.com, install this plugin, deactivate the old version (both plugins) and then activate this.
-Test and when happy you can remove the old pluigns
+Test and, when happy, you can remove the old plugins.

 == Screenshots ==
 1. Options page
 2. CV/resume upload form
 3. Job list with CV/resume upload form via ShortCode

 == Changelog ==

+= 2.4.0 =
+Added retries to the CV upload to re-attempt CV parsing failures (a known Bullhorn issue - "Convert failed, resume mirror status: -1 - Rex has not been initialized").
+Increased the timeout for CV parsing to 2 mins
+Added error email option
+Added lots of extra checks for bad data back to Bullhorn API Enabled a copy of the CV to be inserted into the description as HTML.
+Numerous other bug-fixs and extra filters.

-== 2.3.0 ==
+= 2.3.0 =
-Added option to disable auto sysnic
+Added option to disable auto syncing.
-Added option to not filter the jobs by isPublic location setting Other small fixes
+Added option to not filter the jobs by isPublic location setting.
+Other small fixes.

-more short code support
+More short code support.

-== 2.2.2 ==
+= 2.2.2 =
-some fixes for PHP errors
+Some fixes for PHP errors.
-add more content to job post meta added option select which field to show in CV form more short code support
+Added more content to job post meta.
+Added option select which field to show in CV form.
+More short code support.

-== 2.2.0 ==
+= 2.2.0 =
-Fix an error in the options name that was breaking the CV upload redirect to the thank you page Fix calls to non static functions added shortcodes for "b2wp_resume_form", "b2wp_application", "b2wp_shortapp" for compatibility
+Fixed an error in the options name that was breaking the CV upload redirect to the thank you page.
+Fixed calls to non static functions.
+Added shortcodes for "b2wp_resume_form", "b2wp_application", "b2wp_shortapp" for compatibility.

-== 2.1.4 ==
+= 2.1.4 =
-fixed typo
+Fixed typo.

-== 2.1.2 ==
+= 2.1.2 =
-improved the messages on the settings page protect the country code
+Improved the messages on the settings page.
+Protected the country code.

-== 2.1.1 ==
+= 2.1.1 =
-Fixed a bug when syncing
+Fixed a bug when syncing.

 = 2.1 =
-fixed the country fetch
+Fixed the country fetch.
-handle running the plugin without being linked to bullhorn
+Handle running the plugin without being linked to bullhorn.

 = 2.0 =
 Merged CV upload.